The mass of the Milky Way from satellite dynamics: Construction of the satellite distribution

 \begin{enumerate} \item Distance from halo centre in the range $40\kpc < r' < 300\kpc$, where $r'= r (10^{12}\Msun/M_{200})^{1/3}$ is the rescaled distance of the satellite corresponding to a halo of mass $10^{12}\Msun$ (see equation \ref{eq:scaleddisv}); this results in a similar radial distribution as the MW satellites if the MW halo had a mass of $10^{12}\Msun$;

 \item the satellite is luminous, i.e it contains at least one star particle, which excludes dark subhaloes.

-\end{enumerate} This gives a sample of approximately ${\sim}4,900$ host haloes and ${\sim}57,700$ satellites.
+\end{enumerate} This gives a sample of approximately ${\sim}1,200$ host haloes and ${\sim}14,000$ satellites.
 Our mass scaling method allows us to choose haloes in a broad mass range.
 The restriction on the radial distribution of satellite galaxies is chosen so that the model samples matches the observed one and to ensure that the potential is dominated by DM.

 In Fig. \ref{fig:ELDist} we show the distribution of \eagle{} satellites in scaled energy and angular momentum space, ($\widetilde{E}, \widetilde{L}$).
-For each satellite, we calculate the energy by assuming that the host halo is well described by an NFW profile with concentration given by the fits from \citet{MatthieuNFWConc2015MNRAS.451.1247S}.
+For each satellite, we calculate the energy by assuming that the host halo is well described by an NFW profile individually fitted to each halo as described in \citet{MatthieuNFWConc2015MNRAS.451.1247S}.
 This procedure is similar to how energy is calculated for observational satellites, and thus allows for a proper comparison between theory and observations.
 To obtain a continuous DF, we applied a 2D Gaussian smoothing with dispersions $\alpha\sigma_{\widetilde{L}}$ and $\alpha\sigma_{\widetilde{E}}$ for the $\widetilde{L}$ and $\widetilde{E}$ directions, respectively.
-The symbols $\sigma_{\widetilde{L}}=0.32$ and $\sigma_{\widetilde{E}}=0.49$ denote the standard deviation of the $\widetilde{L}$ and $\widetilde{E}$ distributions, respectively.
+The symbols $\sigma_{\widetilde{L}}=0.36$ and $\sigma_{\widetilde{E}}=0.52$ denote the standard deviation of the $\widetilde{L}$ and $\widetilde{E}$ distributions, respectively.
 The parameter $\alpha=0.125$ was chosen as a compromise so as to obtain a locally smooth function without significantly changing the overall shape of the DF.